 There they venerated a black coptic figure of the Madonna and a miraculous druidic dolmen known as the Stone of Fevers.

-This route led through rugged and inhospitable regions but in spite of the difficulties of this route its popularity was assured by the presence at one of the most remote monasteries of France: the abbey of Conques.
+This route led through rugged and inhospitable regions but in spite of the difficulties, its popularity was assured because it passed by way of the abbey of Conques, one of the most important reliquary shrines in Western Christendom,

 There they found the golden statuette when encased the relics of a saint of prodigious miracle working powers.
 This was Sainte Foy a virgin martyr of fourth century Roman persecutions.
 Great numbers flocked to this shrine which became a major station on the pilgrimage to Compostela.